SenatorInPower/PowerTest/README.md

 🎮 Access PowerTest:

   In the Unity Editor: Click on PowerTest in the top menu bar.

 🚀 Start Game:

  Pre-Written Tests: If your tests are already written (see examples in the Example folder), click on StartGame.
 This is necessary to prepare the environment for running the tests.

 ▶️ Run Tests During Play Mode:

  Play Mode: Once in Play mode, you will see the RunTest button.
  Test Execution: Click this button to start the execution of the tests.

 🔍 Observing Test Execution:

  Execution Delay: Initially, you may notice a delay of about 6 seconds as the tests are executed.
 This is normal as the tests will complete after all of them have run.
 Note: In the example, there is an asynchronous delay of 5 seconds.

 🛠️ Using Zenject and UniTask:

  Dependencies: If you wish to use Zenject or UniTask in your tests, ensure to add the respective directives in your test scripts.
  Zenject Example: Refer to the provided example for Zenject injection, which is conducted locally through the setup process.

 ### Writing Tests

 ## When writing tests with PowerTest, you can use the following attributes to structure your test cases:

- PowerTestSetup:
+[PowerTestSetup]:

  🔹 Initialization Attribute: This attribute marks methods that are executed at the beginning, typically used for initialization.
      Validation: These methods can also fail and utilize asserts for validation.

-PowerTest:
+[PowerTest]:

   🔹 Main Test Method Attribute: Use this attribute to denote your main test methods.
      Core Validation: These are the core tests that will validate the functionality of your code.

-PowerIsolatedTest:
+[PowerIsolatedTest]:

 🔹 Isolation Attribute: Methods with this attribute will have all references in the class reset.
  Ensuring Isolation: Initialization done in these methods will not be taken into account in other tests, ensuring isolation.

-PowerTestTearDown:
+[PowerTestTearDown]:

 🔹 Finalizing Attribute: This attribute is for finalizing methods that run at the end of your test cycle.
    Cleanup: Typically used for cleanup and releasing resources.